 Figure A2 depicts two approaches to mitigate AWMS GHG emissions.
-The minimum configuration constructs cells and a flaring system, as described above.
-The optional upgrade incorporates the use of a cogeneration system to produce on-farm electricity, using methane produced by the covered cells as fuel.
-The minimum configuration flare is retained to burn methane not required by the engine/generator set.
+The minimum configuration constructs cells and a flaring system as described above.
+The optional upgrade incorporates the use of a cogeneration, or other renewable energy system to produce on-farm electricity and/or heat, using methane produced by the covered cells as fuel.
+The minimum configuration flare is retained to burn methane not required by the renewable energy equipment.

 Care was given to use compatible components in the design of the AWMS.
 For example, the geomembrane cover has a tensile and tear strength which far exceeds the flare over-pressure release threshold.
 Furthermore, the flare combustion capacity exceeds the estimated GHG production forecasts.
 Depending on the flare assembly selected for this project, it may include a pilot light to ignite the methane.
 The pilot light would be fueled with a liquid petroleum gas stored in a small 13kg tank located at the base of the flare assembly.
-Based on the emission coefficient of LPG (1534.23 Kg $CO_2/m^3$ ), a tank of LP gas would conservatively emit approximately .042 tCO2e per tank and 4 to 6 tanks of gas would be used each year.
+Based on the emission coefficient of LPG $(1534.23 \text{ Kg CO}2/\text{m}^3)^{10}$ , a tank of LP gas would conservatively emit approximately .042 tCO2e per tank and 4 to 6 tanks of gas would be used each year.

 In the case that project participants choose to implement the optional upgrade, the project participants have analyzed the predicted methane production and likely usage patterns to determine an appropriate generator size.
+Analysis indicated an average unit sizing of 62 KVA of energy.

 The project developer shall provide to the validating DOE technical characteristics of the subsystems and material employed in the project.